 - Very slow after you reach data limits

-Beginning in 2011, Straight Talk has been an industry leading no-contract wireless service, offering access to nation's best networks without having to deal with the cost or commitment of a contract.
+Beginning in 2011, Straight Talk has been an industry leading no-contract wireless service, offering access to the nation's best networks without having to deal with the cost or commitment of a contract.
 One of the biggest reasons people are reluctant to try alternatives to big cell phone providers is the network.
 However, Straight Talk uses the largest networks in the industry so coverage and quality should be similar to large carriers.

 Straight Talk offers a variety of plans ranging from casual phone use to unlimited plans.
 The most basic plan for $30 dollars a month allows for 1,500 minutes, unlimited texts, and 100MB of data (not ideal for anything but occasional use.)
 They also have unlimited plans available; however, like many cell phone service providers unlimited data means you get limited high speeds and slow speeds when you run out.
-Straight Talk offers 3GB of high speed data and after that you get 64KBPS until your next pay period.
-That means when you run out of high speed data you will be going back to speeds similar to dial-up.
+Straight Talk offers 3GB of high-speed data and after that, you get 64KBPS until your next pay period.
+That means when you run out of high-speed data you will be going back to speeds similar to dial-up.

 Although they throttle your data speeds after 3GB on their "unlimited" plans, Straight Talk's plans are still cheaper than similar contract plans without the commitment.
 Plus, their access to the biggest nationwide networks and the top smartphones gives them an edge when compared to other no-contract plans.

-T-Mobile No Contract Phones Review
+T-Mobile No Contract Phone Plans

 - High speed 4G LTE